Chris Stapleton, Babyface to sing at Super Bowl pregame - WHIZ News

 Oscar winner Troy Kotsur will perform the national anthem in American sign language.
 He became the second deaf actor to win an Academy Award for his role in the film “CODA.”
 Colin Denny will sign “America the Beautiful” and “Lift Every Voice and Sing” will be signed by Justina Miles.

-The U.S. Navy will conduct a flyover the State Farm Stadium to commemorate 50 years of women flying in the service.
+The U.S. Navy’s flyover of State Farm Stadium will commemorate 50 years of women flying in the service.

 Jay-Z’s Roc Nation company is executive producing the halftime show for a fourth year.
 Jesse Collins returns as an executive producer.